apollographql/docs/README.md

 ##### Release stage components

-You should use the `<PreviewFeature />` and `<ExperimentalFeature/ >` components to call out features or products that are still in [preview](https://www.apollographql.com/docs/resources/product-launch-stages/#preview) or are [experimental](https://www.apollographql.com/docs/resources/product-launch-stages/#experimental-features).
+You should use the `<PreviewFeature />` and `<ExperimentalFeature />` components to call out features or products that are in [preview](https://www.apollographql.com/docs/resources/product-launch-stages/#preview) or are [experimental](https://www.apollographql.com/docs/resources/product-launch-stages/#experimental-features).
 Use these components at the top of the page or relevant section.

 Both components take an optional `discordLink` prop through which you can provide the link to a relevant Discord channel.
 If there's isn't a relevant channel, you can omit the prop and it defaults to a generic link to Apollo Discord.